hkuday/g40engg1340/README.md

 1. file i/o: As explained before there are two types of text files in which the data is stored.
 2. Dynamic memory allocation: The program creates multiple linked lists to send the data across between different functions.

-## How to navigate through the system
-1. Once the program is up and running, you will see the **log-in page** :
-   * For new user: You will be asked to enter the user details.
-   * For existing user: You will be asked to enter the password.
-2. Now you shall be lead to the dashboard which allows you to:
-   1. Edit your profile within the system
-   2. Search for an existing user
-   3. Recommends a date